Cal Luther: Murray State

 In 1958, Luther became Murray State's seventh head basketball coach.
-In his sixteen seasons at MSU, Luther's Racers had a 241-134 record and made the NCAA tournament twice.
+In his sixteen seasons at MSU, Luther's Racers had a 241–134 record and made the NCAA tournament twice.
 He was also Murray State's Athletic Director.
+He was named OVC Coach of the Year in 1964 and 1969.
 In 1971, the Minnesota Golden Gophers hired Luther to coach the men's basketball team, but he changed his mind and turned the team down after accepting the position.
-Luther was named OVC Coach of the Year in 1964 and 1969.
+He stepped down as head coach in 1974 to become the school's full-time athletic director.
+He resigned as AD in 1977 at the behest of the university president, Dr. Constantine W. Curris.

 Longwood

 Luther spent nine seasons as the head coach of Division II Longwood University, where he was selected Mason-Dixon Conference and Kodak Division II South District coach of the year in 1988.
 One of his players, Jerome Kersey, would be drafted in the second round of the 1984 NBA draft.
 His overall record at Longwood was 136–105.

 Egypt

 Luther was the coach of the Egyptian national basketball team in 1990.
 Egypt finished 16th out of 16 teams in the 1990 FIBA World Championship.